 The Michigan texting and driving laws do not address remote texter liability, which is the legal concept that if you text a person whom you know is driving and will likely answer your text even if driving, then you may be held legally liable if the person causes a crash resulting in injury or death.

-Remote texter liability is something that everyone should take seriously, but it should become a top priority for businesses that regularly communicate via text with delivery drivers and employees who drive as part of their job.
+Remote texter liability is something that everyone should take seriously, but it should especially become a top priority for businesses that regularly communicate via text with delivery drivers and employees who drive as part of their job.

 As I told the Detroit Free Press when they interviewed me about the potential impact of remote texter liability on businesses: